John Symond

 John Joseph Symond AM (born 17 August 1947) is an Australian entrepreneur, former financial executive, and the founder of Aussie Home Loans.

 Early life

-Symond was born on 17 August 1947 in Crookwell, New South Wales and raised in Sydney.
+Symond was born on 17 August 1947 in Crookwell, New South Wales, and raised in Sydney.
 He spent most of his time between Brisbane, where his mother's family lived, and Sydney, near his father's relatives.
-He was one of seven children and the son of Lebanese immigrant fruit shop owners, and regularly helped at his parents shop before and after school.
+He was one of seven children and the son of Lebanese immigrant fruit shop owners, and he regularly helped at his parents' shop before and after school.

-He attended eleven different schools, including St Patrick's College, Strathfield, St Laurence's College, South Brisbane and Homebush Boys High School where he matriculated in 1965.
+He attended eleven different schools, including St Patrick's College, Strathfield, St Laurence's College, South Brisbane and Homebush Boys High School, where he matriculated in 1965.
 After leaving school, Symond studied law and joined a firm in Bankstown where he learned conveyancing and specialized in property and finance.

 Career

 By the late 1980s, he had created a boutique financial services company, Mortgage Acceptance Corporation (MAC), that specialised in finding and providing commercial and investment loans to investors.
 One of Australia's first mortgage brokers, he eventually undertook a joint venture with Beneficial Finance, a subsidiary of State Bank of South Australia.
 When State Bank of South Australia went broke in the 1980s, he came within a whisker of bankruptcy, and it was this negative experience with a bank that formed the basis of the Aussie philosophy – offering better deals and better customer service to everyday Australians.